cerrigham/talent-academy-backend-java/functional-programming-in-java/README.md

 ## Stream API

 Again, Java 8 introduces also the powerful Stream API.
-Look [here](https://www.udemy.com/course/stream-api-in-java-8/) how those APIs can help you to write better code.
+Look [here](https://www.udemy.com/course/stream-api-in-java-8/) and [here](https://stackify.com/streams-guide-java-8/) how those APIs can help you to write better code.

 ## Optional